 Professor Harris' research and practical experience has covered most areas of the use of accounting information for valuation, investment and management decisions, with a particular focus on global aspects.
 He originally joined the Columbia Business School faculty in 1983, and was the Jerome A. Chazen Professor of International Business, Director of the Chazen Institute of International Business and Chair of the Accounting Department, prior to joining...

-Urooj Khan is an assistant professor in the Graduate School of Business, Columbia University.
+Urooj Khan is the Class of 1967 Associate Professor of Business at Columbia Business School.
 He is also the Assistant Director of Program of Financial Studies’ initiative on the future of banking and insurance and a faculty advisor to the India Business Initiative.
-Between 2014 and 2015, he was a part-time researcher with the U.S. Department of the Treasury’s Office of Financial Research...
+Between 2014 and 2015, he was a part-time researcher with the U.S. Department of the Treasury’s Office of Financial...

 Professor Nissim earned his PhD in Accounting at the University of California, Berkeley, and joined Columbia Business School in 1997.
 In 2014, he was reappointed as the Chair of the Accounting Division, after previously serving as the chair from 2006 to 2009.